1.1 Introduction and Aims

-An indicative test to assess the impact this scheme may have was undertaken as part of the AQAP feasibility study.
-The test evaluated the impact of improved throughput of the junction by reducing stop start activity based on the rational that removing existing traffic signals at the junction will in effect improve the throughput of traffic.
+To assess the impact this scheme may have, an indicative was undertaken as part of the AQAP feasibility study.
+The test evaluated the impact of improved throughput of the junction by reducing stop start activity based on the rationale that removing existing traffic signals at the junction will in effect improve the throughput of traffic.
 The results indicate that the impact from smoothing the driving pattern at the two junctions would reduce concentrations of road NO2 by approximately 60 per cent.

 In terms of air quality, the scheme is considered as a means of reducing localised emissions on connecting roads (i.e. as a result of relieving a significant congestion hotspot) and, to a lesser extent, incremental reductions in background emissions, which of course will have a wider impact on exposure.